 So do not worry; having sexual intercourse with your spouse is counted as sadaqa (charity) in Islam and is a wonderful thing that strengthens the bond between a husband and a wife while keeping him (and you) from getting into something haram, as I mentioned above.

 Islam is a religion of love and kindness, and marriage has an important and respectable place in it, subhanAllah.
-Marriage is one of the noblest of human relationships and foundation of a society.
+Marriage is one of the noblest of human relationships and the foundation of a society.
 Love and affection are translated into action through the expression of kindness, sincerity, and mutual respect.

 “And of His signs is that He created for you from yourselves mates that you may find tranquility in them; and He placed between you affection and mercy.
 Indeed in that are signs for a people who give thought.”
 (Quran 30:21)

-The verse indicates that marital relationship is to be established on a basis of mutual understanding, compassion, and love.
-This is not a one-way relationship, rather something that both the husband and the wife must maintain together with closeness, affection, a softness of heart, and mutual caring.
+The verse indicates that marital relationship is to be established on the basis of mutual understanding, compassion, and love.
+This is not a one-way relationship, rather something that both the husband and the wife must maintain together with closeness, affection, softness of heart, and mutual caring.
 This is the way that the “tranquility” mentioned in the verse is realized.